Origin of Batman

-Batman's origin as depicted in All Star Batman & Robin, the Boy Wonder by Frank Miller and Jim Lee.

 The origin of Batman depicts the events that cause a young Bruce Wayne to become Batman.
-The core event (the murder of Bruce's parents Thomas and Martha Wayne at the hands of Joe Chill) has remained fairly unchanged, but the aftermath and Bruce's journey to become Batman were not detailed until later years.
+The core event—the murder of Bruce's parents Thomas and Martha Wayne at the hands of Joe Chill—has remained fairly unchanged, but the aftermath and Bruce's journey to become Batman were not detailed until later years.
 The story first appeared in Detective Comics #33 (November 1939), and was retold in graphic novels such as Batman: Year One.

 Story

 The character's origin was first depicted in Detective Comics #33 (November 1939), unfolding in a two-page story that establishes the brooding persona of Batman, a character driven by the murder of his parents.
 Written by Batman co-creator Bill Finger, it depicts a young Bruce Wayne witnessing his parents' murder at the hands of a mugger.
 Days later, the child vows that "by the spirits of my parents [I will] avenge their deaths by spending the rest of my life warring on all criminals".

 Batman's origin is later expanded upon in Batman #47 (July 1948).
 Bruce Wayne is born to Dr. Thomas Wayne and his wife Martha, two wealthy and charitable Gotham City socialites.
 Bruce is brought up in Wayne Manor, and leads a happy and privileged existence until the age of eight, when his parents are killed by a small-time criminal named Joe Chill while on their way home from a movie theater.
 That night, Bruce swears an oath to spend his life fighting crime.
 He engages in intense intellectual and physical training, but realizes that these skills alone would not be enough.
 Bruce remarks: "Criminals are a superstitious cowardly lot, so my disguise must be able to strike terror into their hearts.
 I must be a creature of the night, black, terrible..."
 As if responding to his desires, a bat suddenly flies through the window, inspiring Bruce to craft the Batman persona.

 Batman's origin is expanded upon once again in Detective Comics #235 (June 1956), which recasts the Waynes' murder not as a random mugging, but an assassination.
 In this story, Batman learns that mob boss Lew Moxon hired Chill to kill the Waynes as revenge for Thomas testifying against him 10 years prior.